FirelyTeam/firely-docs/firelyserver/features/bulkdataexport.rst

     },

 In StoragePath you can configure the folder (in de Vonk directory) where the exported files will be saved to.

-In RepeatPeriod you can configure the frequency the Task queue is checked if there are no active tasks.
+In RepeatPeriod you can configure the frequency (in milliseconds) the Task queue is checked if there are no active tasks.

 $export
 -------

+There are three different levels for which the $export operation can be called:

+:system: This will create a system level export task, exporting all resources in the Firely Server database to a .ndjson file per resourcetype.
+:url: [firely-server-base]/$export

+:Patient: This will create a type level export task, exporting all resources included in the Patient Compartment in the Firely Server database to a .ndjson file per resourcetype.
+:url: [firely-server-base]/Patient/$export

+:Group: This will create an instance level export task.
+For each Patient in the Group, the task will export all resources included in the Patient Compartment in the Firely Server database to a .ndjson file per resourcetype.
+:url: [firely-server-base]/Group/<group-id>/$export
+:note: For now we only support inclusion in a Group through Group.member.

+Making a $export request will create a new task in the database with status "Queued".
+The request should return an absolute <b>$exportstatus</b> URL in the Content-Location header and the OperationOutcome in the body.

 $exportstatus
 -------------